-Peace officers cannot obtain evidence such as blood samples or fingerprints at random.
+Introduction random.
+A Peace officers cannot obtain evidence such as blood samples or fingerprints at random.
 At the same time, individuals cannot prevent officers from lawfully gathering evidence.

-Blood samples

-The most common type of bodily intrusion authorized by a warrant is the seizure of a person's blood for testing.
-Blood samples, obtained in a medically approved manner, are considered minimally intrusive.
-If a warrant is sought, it does not require a detailed explanation of need.
-Instead, because taking blood involves such a minimal intrusion and is so routine in society today, the affidavit must demonstrate only:

-- probable cause that the test results will show evidence of a crime - the removal will be conducted by trained medical personnel in accordance with accepted medical practices

-If blood is going to be taken without a warrant or consent, officers must have, in addition to probable cause to arrest and probable cause to search, exigent circumstances, which typically exist because of the evanescent nature of the evidence.

-The evanescent nature of the evidence is no longer a sufficient circumstance, by itself, to justify a forcible blood draw.
-Instead additional exigent circumstances must exist that are sufficient to justify the forcible procedure.

-Assuming these conditions are met, blood may be taken, even in situations where the suspect is unconscious, or where the officers must apply reasonable force.
+Blood samples seizure of a medically is sought, i taking bloc common type of bodily intrusion authorized by a warrant is the a person's blood for testing.
+Blood samples, obtained in a approved manner, are considered minimally intrusive.
+If a warrant t does not require a detailed explanation of need.
+Instead, because od involves such a minimal intrusion and is so routine in society affidavit must demonstrate only: • the rem probable cause that the test results will show evidence of a crime the removal will be conducted by trained medical personnel in accordance with accepted medical practices have, in ad exigent cir If blood is going to be taken without a warrant or consent, officers must have, in addition to probable cause to arrest and probable cause to search, exigent circumstances, which typically exist because of the evanescent nature of the evidence. by itself, to The evanescent nature of the evidence is no longer a sufficient circumstance, by itself, to justify a forcible blood draw.
+Instead additional exigent circumstances must exist that are sufficient to justify the forcible procedure. - Assuming these conditions are met, blood may be taken, even in situations where the suspect is unconscious, or where the officers must apply reasonable force.
 NOTE: Subjects' failure to participate in tests they have no legal right to refuse may be used as evidence of consciousness of guilt.
 NOTE: Officers should be fully aware of their agency's own policies and procedures in this area.